arjunk3030/VA-GMPHD-Filter/README.md

 mjpython main.py
 ```

 A live viewer will appear along with outputs to the console.
-ALl plots tracking the cardinality, positions (X, Y, Rotation), and the misclassification rates over time will be saved as images.
+All plots tracking the cardinality, positions (X, Y, Rotation), and misclassification rates over time will be saved as images.

 ## Main Files

 There are two main files to run the simulation and evaluate the results:

-1. **`run_filter.py`**: This file runs the simulation of the filtering algorithm based on object trajectories and locations.
+1. **`run_filter.py`**: This file simulates the filtering algorithm based on object trajectories and locations.
 It is manually operated using the following commands:

 ```
 Commands: